+NAME

-NAME ADDRESS
+ADDRESS

+TELEDHONE #

-my attorney-in-fact is to act in what he or she believes to be my best interest.
+My attorney-in-fact is authorized to make decisions which are consistent with the wishes I have expressed in my declaration.
+If my wishes are not expressed, my attorney-in-fact is to act in what he or she believes to be my best interest.